METALS-Nickel rebounds as bullish investors go bargain hunting

 * Nickel hits highest in a week

-* Lead sinks to fresh low (Adds technical comments on lead, updates prices)
+* Lead sinks to fresh low, recovers (Updates with closing prices)

 By Eric Onstad